Let’s say it nice and loud for the people in the back:

 - Establishing remote work standards - Imagine you are working with clients as a remote worker, and you have multiple projects and a definite time to complete them.
 What do you do in that situation?
 You prioritize what to take up first and so on.

-Setting standards and prioritizing work will take you a long way when working remotely.
+Setting standards and prioritising work will take you a long way when working remotely.
 Time management is important for a remote worker and can be achieved by making to-do lists and keeping a track of deadlines along with work progress.

 Challenges faced by a remote worker